Paraguay's right-wing 'paradise' draws European anti-vaxxers

 "Is El Paraiso Verde a cult?", its own website asked in an FAQ.

 "Definitely not ...
 We will never position ourselves as leaders or gurus or accept such here.
-We are also just normal people", it said.
+We are just normal people", it said.

 But its FAQ also asked: "Are you a haven for Nazis?".